 - 4.5.6 Gloucester is a growing and regenerating city, but this need not be at the expense of protected and valued geodiversity and biodiversity.
 Open natural areas in and around the city, even those that are seemingly small or obscure, play an important role in supporting wildlife of many varieties and form part of a wider ecological network.
 Enhancing biodiversity can also lead to significant reductions in various forms of pollution and positive impacts for health and wellbeing. - 4.5.7 In accordance with the NPPF, the City Council seeks to protect and enhance the ecological network, improving the biodiversity of sites by achieving net biodiversity gains from development.
-Developers should demonstrably follow the mitigation hierarchy, which should be designed to maintain and, where possible, improve the connectivity of the network.
-The appropriate type and level of provision will be a matter for the City Council in consultation with bodies such as the Local Nature Partnership (LNP). - 4.5.8 The NPPF states that local wildlife-rich habitats and wider ecological networks should be mapped and taken account of through the planning process.
-The LNP are in the process of mapping the ecological network for Gloucestershire; identifying existing habitat, restoration opportunities (in terms of ecological opportunities), key existing connectivity and the strategic locations for increasing connectivity.
+Developers should demonstrably follow the mitigation hierarchy, which should be designed to maintain and, where possible, improve the connectivity of the network. - 4.5.8 The NPPF states that local wildlife-rich habitats and wider ecological networks should be mapped and taken account of through the planning process.
+The Local Nature Partnership (LNP) are in the process of mapping the ecological network for Gloucestershire; identifying existing habitat, restoration opportunities (in terms of ecological opportunities), key existing connectivity and the strategic locations for increasing connectivity.

-- 4.5.9 If the City Council considers that no on site mitigation is practical or possible, measures should be implemented as 'biodiversity offsetting' in the nearest Green Infrastructure (GI) project as set out in the JCS Green Infrastructure Strategy, or if this isn't possible, in Gloucester's designated Nature Recovery Area (NRA) as detailed at Policy E32 of the GCP. - 4.5.10 For the avoidance of doubt, please note that 'Local Wildlife Sites' were previously known as 'Key Wildlife Sites'. - 4.5.11 The River Severn, Severn Estuary and tributaries provide a route for migratory fish forming part of the reasons for the Severn Estuary's designation as a Special Area of Conservation and Ramsar Site.
+- 4.5.9 If the City Council considers that no on site mitigation is practical or possible, measures should be implemented as 'biodiversity offsetting' in the nearest Green Infrastructure (GI) project as set out in the JCS Green Infrastructure Strategy, or if this isn't possible, in Gloucester's designated Nature Recovery Area (NRA) as detailed at Policy E2 of the GCP. - 4.5.10 For the avoidance of doubt, please note that 'Local Wildlife Sites' were previously known as 'Key Wildlife Sites'. - 4.5.11 The River Severn, Severn Estuary and tributaries provide a route for migratory fish forming part of the reasons for the Severn Estuary's designation as a Special Area of Conservation and Ramsar Site.
 The Severn Rivers Trust has been established to promote projects to improve fish passage along the Severn and to develop greater use of the rivers Severn and Teme by locals and visitors.
 Development that may have direct and indirect impacts on watercourses used by the SAC and Ramsar species will be subject to a Habitats Regulations Assessment (HRA). - 4.5.12 Similarly, areas of land within the city such as Alney Island Nature Reserve provide refuge land for bird species designated as part of the Severn Estuary Special Protection Area (SPA).
+Development that may have direct or indirect impacts on such 'functionally linked land' used by SPA bird species will be subject to a Habitats Regulations Assessment (HRA).

-Development that may have direct or indirect impacts on such 'functionally linked land' used by SPA bird species will be subject to a Habitats Regulations Assessment (HRA). - Habitats Regulations Assessment.
-Conservation of Habitats & Species Regulations 2017 (As amended) Paragraph 63 & 64.
-See also adopted JCS Policy SD9 and Policy E7 of this Plan.
+^{} Habitats Regulations Assessment.
+Conservation of Habitats & Species Regulations 2017 (As amended) - Paragraph 63 & 64.
+See also adopted JCS Policy SD9 and Policy E6 of this Plan.

-Policy E32: Nature Recovery Area
+Policy E2: Nature Recovery Area